Inbuilt Functions In C++ - C++ Programming Tutorial

 2. length

-As its name implies, the length function is used to return the length of a string.
+As suggested by its name, the length function is utilized to retrieve the size of a string.

 Example: